CureVac says mass vaccine rollout thrown into doubt by U.S. restrictions

-Healthcare & PharmaceuticalsCureVac says mass vaccine rollout thrown into doubt by U.S. restrictions

-Germany's CureVac (5CV.DE), which is gearing up to publish results of a key COVID-19 vaccine trial, said U.S. export restrictions on key materials are making it impossible to predict its short-term supply ramp-up in Europe.
+BERLIN (Reuters) - Germany’s CureVac, which is gearing up to publish results of a key COVID-19 vaccine trial, said U.S. export restrictions on key materials are making it impossible to predict its short-term supply ramp-up in Europe.

 “Due to the Defense Production Act we are not getting certain goods out of the USA,” CureVac Chief Executive Franz-Werner Haas told weekly Der Spiegel.